How to Build Muscle if You’re Skinny

 How Can Vegans Build Muscle?

-Vegans can build muscle comparably well to everyone else, it just means being a bit more focused on getting enough protein, a bit more focused on addressing potential nutrient deficiencies.
-That’s often as simple as taking some muscle-building supplements or vitamins.
-For more, we have a full guide on how to build muscle on a vegan, plant-based diet here.
+Vegans can build muscle comparably well to everyone else (research breakdown), it just means being a bit more focused on getting enough protein and micronutrients.
+That’s often as simple as supplementing with plant-based protein powder, DHA from algae, and some vitamins.

 Conclusion